Tomisin400/Nigerian-Financial-Performance-Benchmark/README.md

 ---

-## 📌 Does Having the Highest Revenue Actually Mean Having the Strongest Financial Performance?
+## 📌 Does the company with the highest revenue necessarily have the strongest financial performance?

 This project started with a simple idea: compare the financial performance of major Nigerian companies and identify the strongest performer.